-Visiting Board members should be chosen for their demonstrated objectivity and experience in academia, accreditation procedures or professional practice.
+Visiting Board members should be chosen for their demonstrated objectivity and experience in academia, accreditation procedures or Accreditation of Architectural Programmes Criteria and Procedures (Sept 2021)

+professional practice.
 To ensure the broadest variety of backgrounds and experiences, academics / practitioners from outside Hong Kong will be appointed.